dream-well/discord-bot/readme.md

 To configure the server, use the `/configure` command.
 This will prompt the user to enter a list of inscription IDs and select a role.

-Once the server is configured, when a user joins the server, bot will send a register button to the user in welcome channel, or the user can use `/register` command to register their inscription IDs.
+Once the server is configured, when a user joins the server, bot will send a verify button to the user in welcome channel, or the user can use `/verify` command to verify their inscription IDs.
 This will open a modal containing two text inputs, one for the inscription ID and one for signature of the random message.
+When the user submits, bot will check if the signature is valid and assign a role that previously configured by `/configure` command to the user.

 ## License
 This code is licensed under the MIT License.